 We have already seen that Earnwine the priest’s Lincolnshire and Nottinghamshire properties were mostly sited to support journeys to the Humber estuary and the land routes running northwards past the western end of the estuary.
 Beyond Armthorpe on the edge of Doncaster, Earnwine the priest could proceed by way of Camblesforth to York.
 Camblesforth, where he held one carucate as king’s thegn in 1086, lies three miles north of Snaith, at a crossing-point over the River Aire, and six miles south of Selby, itself about twelve miles south of York.
 In York itself, Earnwine had, as noted above, lost property to Bishop Walcher of Durham, but he might have retained a house in the city, since he may be identifiable with one of the two individuals called Ernui who are recorded as holding houses in 1086 from Robert Malet.
 The identity of the Earnwine who held land at Old Snydale near Pontefract in 1066 is unclear, and there is nothing about the entry that allows a clear link to be made with Earnwine the priest.
 Southwards from York on one of the routes to Howden (the modern B1228), Earnwine the priest in 1086 claimed two carucates at Grimston, six miles south of York, and six carucates at Aughton, about nine miles north of Howden, though in both cases unsuccessfully.
-To the northeast of York, Earnwine held sizeable, though waste, properties near and on the main route from York to Bridlington by 1086.
+To the north-east of York, Earnwine held sizeable, though waste, properties near and on the main route from York to Bridlington by 1086.
 At Huggate, nearly three miles south of the main route from York to Bridlington (an old Roman road), and three miles north of Warter on the B1246 from Pocklington to Driffield, Earnwine the priest held eight carucates as king’s thegn in 1086.
 The land is described as waste, but it is worth noting that Huggate church was recorded as being worth £40 in the 1291–1292 Taxatio Papae Nicholai, by which point it was in the possession of St Mary’s Abbey in York.